How to Equip Your Network to Advocate for You in a Job Search

 Step 3: Write a "Pass-On" Message

-Make it easy for your network to take action by giving them a message they can copy and paste.
+Make it easy for your contacts to take action by giving them a message they can copy and paste.

 Here's a template: